The luxury steamship SS Atlantic

-The Luxury steamship "S.S.
-Atlantic", of the White Star Line, ran aground on Mar's Head, Lower Prospect, Nova Scotia on April 1, 1873.
-This was the worst marine, single vessel disaster to occur off the Canadian Coast prior to the sinking of the Titanic.
-There were 952 souls on board; 390 were saved.
-A local Anglican Clergyman, the Reverend William Ancient, led the local fishermen in the rescue.
+of the White Star Line, en route to Halifax, ran aground near Lower Prospect, Nova Scotia on April 1, 1873.
+Of the approximately 950 aboard, some 560 perished in the worst single-vessel marine disaster to occur off the Canadian coast prior to the sinking of the Titanic

-The bodies recovered that were not claimed by relatives were buried in the village of Terence Bay; 277 in St. Paul’s Anglican Cemetery and 150 in the Star of the Sea Roman Catholic Cemetery.
-Monuments were erected as a sacred memorial to those who were lost in the disaster.
+The bodies recovered that were not claimed by relatives were buried in the village of Terence Bay (277 in St. Paul’s Anglican Cemetery) and Lower Prospect (150 in the Star of the Sea Roman Catholic Cemetery).
+Monuments were erected as a sacred memorial to those lost in the disaster.

 We invite you to come visit us in Sandy Cove, Terence Bay, Nova Scotia.
 We are only 30 minutes from Halifax.
 You can visit the Interpretation Centre, walk the boardwalk that wraps the coastline, rest in the gazebo, absorb the history of this event and explore the communities that were involved.